krungkualalumpur/Pathfinding/README.md

 # Pathfinding

-A simple djikstra pathfinding algorithm.
+A simple djikstra pathfinding algorithm used in luau.

 ## Introduction
 This library defines position points as PointData, which in detail is as follows: